saurabhyadav1985/person-api-demo/README.md

 API endpoint and documentation will be present on below URL which can be reached after launching the docker image.
     http://localhost/swagger-ui-custom.html

+**PostMan API Collection**

+APIs can be imported in Postman using PersonAPI.postman_collection

 **Credentials **
     See application.properties